-- The proposed changes relate to the central focus and explicitly address individual and collective needs that were within the lessons seen in the video clips. - The changes in teaching practice are supported by research and/or theory, including understandings of young adolescent development.
+- The proposed changes relate to the central focus and explicitly address individual and collective needs that were within the lessons seen in the video clips. - The changes in teaching practice are supported by research and/or theory.

 - The changes clearly address the learning needs of individuals in addition to the learning needs of the whole class in the video clips by providing additional support and/or further challenge in relation to the central focus.
-Candidate should explain how proposed changes relate to each individual's needs. - The candidate explains how research and/or theory is related to the changes proposed.
-Candidates may cite research or theory in their commentary, or refer to the ideas and principles from the research; either connection is acceptable, as long as the candidate clearly connects the research/theory to the proposed changes.
-The connection should include at least one reference to adolescent development theory and/or research. - Scoring decision rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research or theory (meet the secondary criterion at least at Level 3).
+Candidate should explain how proposed changes relate to each individual's needs.
+The candidate explains how research or theory is related to the changes proposed.
+Candidates may cite research or theory in their commentary, or refer to the ideas and principles from the research; either connection is acceptable, as long as the candidate clearly connects the research/theory to the proposed changes. - Scoring decision rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research or theory (meet the secondary criterion at least at Level 3).